Skip to main content

 Food business operators are reminded that it is their responsibility to ensure any foodstuffs they want to import comply with national rules in place to protect public and animal health.
 Importers should satisfy themselves that any composite products coming to GB comply with the import conditions as set out in Decision 2007/275/EC and Regulation 28/2012.
 It is worth remembering that where a safeguard control applies, for instance Indian aquaculture, to the processed products of animal origin, it would also apply to the finished composite product.

-Imported composite food from the EU are considered as low risk and subject to different levels of checks at the border, which are described in the following link.
+Imported composite food from the EU are considered as low risk and subject to different levels of checks at the border, which are described on GOV.UK.

-For non- EU imported composite foods, these are treated as medium risk and the following link describes the controls that will be applied at the border.
+For non-EU imported composite foods, these are treated as medium risk and this guidance describes the controls that will be applied at the border.

 References to EU legislation in FSA guidance